Aquilent/devsecops-example-helloworld/Readme.md

 setting the `Environment` parameter to `dev-<feature>` and the `SecurityContext` parameter to `dev`.
 The new `dev-<feature>` environment now operates in the same security context as the `dev` environment`.
-The advantage is that these temporary environments allow for a 'clean' start of development and testing.

 Now when a new temporary development branch is created of the master branch, the Jenkins pipeline will discover the new branch and execute the pipeline code from